 Be a confident, able doctor, prepared for practice, by developing a flexible, patient-centred style of care, underpinned by scientific and clinical knowledge

-With around 160 students in each academic year, the size and structure of our medical school helps you get to know your peers and the academics and clinicians teaching you.
-You'll feel part of our community from the start - especially as you'll be interacting with real patients from early in the course.
+With around 220 students in each academic year, the size and structure of our medical school helps you get to know your fellow students and the academics and clinicians teaching you.
+You'll feel part of our community from the start.

-The curriculum starts with an eight-week foundation block which explores the fundamental science that underpins the field of medicine – this will help you start to think like a doctor and begin clinical problem-solving.
+Your studies start with a Foundation in Medicine block which explores the fundamental science that underpins the field of medicine – this will help you start to think like a doctor and begin clinical problem-solving.

-For the first three years, you’ll learn about body systems, examining normal and abnormal function before exploring clinical cases.
 You'll also learn anatomy by dissection.
-We use Thiel-embalmed cadavers which retain life-like tissue quality.
+We use Thiel-embalmed cadavers which retain life-like flexible tissue quality.
 This experience is as close to examining the anatomy of a living person as possible, and will give you an experience and understanding that no other medical school in the UK can offer.

-After your pre-clinical years, you’ll have the option to intercalate and gain a BMSc in a range of subjects, but whether you decide to do this or not, in Levels 4 and 5, you move into clinical training.
-This is a series of placements that will give you a well-rounded experience in a number of clinical areas, and enable you to put your training into practice at the point of care for real patients in real healthcare settings.
+Whether you decide to do this or not, in years four and five you move into clinical training.
+This is a series of placements that will give you a well-rounded experience in a number of clinical areas, enabling you to put your training into practice at the point of care for real patients in real healthcare settings.